 At Riverwatch there are 7 different local habitats represented in the aquarium tanks which hold a great variety of native species.
 We have lobster, crabs, starfish, coalfish, blennies and lots of other unusual marine fish and crustaceans in our lough, deep sea and seashore tanks.
 There are sticklebacks, minnows, roach and other freshwater fish in the lake, river, canal and pond tanks.
 The tanks are an excellent visual resource and a window to a wonderful underwater world.

 Activity packs have been developed to help younger visitors engage and understand these habitats and their inhabitants.
-Admission to the visitor centre is free and it is open Monday to Friday (excluding bank holidays from 10am to 4pm).
+Admission to the visitor centre is free.